DavidC001/ANLP/README.md

 ## Evaluation Metrics

 The metrics used are Precision, Recall, and F1-score.
-These metrics are computed for both the identification of relations and classification of semantic roles in the sentences.
+These metrics are computed for both the identification of prepositions and classification of semantic roles in the sentences.

+To compute these metrics for the models in the `models` directory you can ran the script `train/evaluation.py` which will evaluate all the models in the directory and save the results to a json file.
+When calling the script you can choose what argument span identification strategy to evaluate using the `--top` and `--concat` flags.

+For example:
+    ```bash
+    python ./train/evaluation.py --top
+    ```

 ## Inference